 Our local crew work extremely hard to ensure that your expedition runs well.
 While tipping is not compulsory, it is very much ingrained in the Moroccan culture.
 Once someone sees the hard work the crew provides and realises the small amount of money they get paid relative to your own income, tipping will seem the least you can do to say thank you.
-As a guide we suggest around \$50 per trekker for the entire local crew to be shared amongst them.
-Tipping the 360 Leader is entirely at your discretion, although it is their skill, effort and dedication that can make an expedition a success.
+As a guide we suggest around \$40 per trekker which will go to the entire local crew and be shared amongst them.
 What is your cancellation policy?
 What is your refund policy?
 Please read our terms and conditions carefully before you depart for details on this.
 360 Expeditions highly recommends trip cancellation insurance for all expeditions as we must adhere to a stringent cancellation policy.
 Electronics Do we need a travel adaptor for the plug sockets in the hotel or are they the same as UK?
 The voltage is 220v / 50Hz like the UK.
 Rectangular or round three pin plugs are used.

-Morocco | 300m FAQ'S Is there mobile phone reception in the Sahara?
-For the initial few days there is limited mobile phone coverage but this weakens to almost non-existent as you get further from civilisation, bar one or two surprising spots.
-Your 360 leaders will have a satellite phone that is used in emergency situations.
+livethedream@360-expeditions.com 0207 1834 360 www.360-expeditions.com Is there mobile phone reception in the Sahara?
+For the initial few days there is limited mobile phone coverage but this weakens to almost nonexistent as you get further from civilisation, bar one or two surprising spots.
+Your guide will have a satellite phone that is used in emergency situations.
 Will I be able to charge my phone out in the desert?
 We will not encounter a single power outlet along the trek.
 However there are many different types of solar charger available on the market from manufacturers like PowerMonkey and Brunton to name but a few - we shouldn't be short of sunshine!
 General Will my valuables be safe?

 While we will do everything we can to provide adequate safety for the group and security for your possessions, the general rule is that if you don't need it, don't bring it.
 This includes jewellery, necklaces, rings and even watches.
 Your passport and money should be kept on you at all times.
 As with travel in any foreign country, you need to look after yourself and your possessions, and this is no different.
 Who will I be talking to before departure?

-We're all here to answer any questions you may have, but you will mostly likely be talking to Marni about the trek and Helen about any flight, invoice or financial queries.
-If you do have any queries, whether it's about medical concerns, you're unsure about certain things on the kit list, or you want to add a few days onto the expedition at the end to relax a bit, we encourage you to get in touch with us and Marni really loves to talk!
+We're all here to answer any questions you may have and you will have a dedicated expedition manager that overseas everything for you.
+If you do have any queries, whether it's about medical concerns, you're unsure about certain things on the kit list, or you want to add a few days onto the expedition at the end to relax a bit, we encourage you to get in touch with us!
 The better informed you are, the more likely you are to take on your expedition with confidence, and thus reach your objective.